TejasMedade/E-Wallet-Payment-System/README.md

     - Signup
     - Login & Logout
     - Update all Personal Details and Address
-    - View all Products with filtering options
+    - Add Bank Account, Update and View all bank details
+    - Top Up Wallet From Bank Account Balance
+    - Transfer Money From Wallet to Bank Account
+    - Transfer Funds to other Customers
-    - Add Products to Cart
+    - Transfer Funds to Beneficiaries
-    - Update Products Quantity in Cart
-    - Delete Products from Cart
-    - Empty Cart
-    - Add Order
-    - Cancel Order
+    - Make Bill Payments
+    - Check Wallet Balance
+    - View all Transactions
+    - View all Bill Payments
-    - View Orders with filtering options
+    - Add, Delete and View all Beneficiaries
     - Delete Customer Account

 - Administrator
     -
     - Login & Logout
+    - View all registered Customers
+    - View all Customer details
-    - View all Products
+    - View all Customer Bank Accounts
-    - View all Orders of an User
+    - View all Customer Beneficiaries
-    - View all Customers
+    - View all Customers Transactions
-    - Add New Products into Database
-    - Remove Products from Database
-    - Update Products in Database
     - Delete Admin from Database